Social Media, Math And The Mystery Of A Mumps Outbreak

 We quickly discovered that the Arkansas Department of Health was releasing semi-regular PDF reports on the outbreak.
 The reports broke down cases by county, age and school district (many of the people who have contracted mumps in the Arkansas outbreak are children).
 But there were no historical archives that could give us a sense of how the outbreak had grown over time.

-So we turned to a tool called the HealthMap Digital Surveillance System, which collects social media and news about public health issues around the world and turns it into usable epidemiological data.
+So we turned to a tool called the HealthMap Digital Surveillance System, which collects social media and news about public health issues around the world and turns them into usable epidemiological data.
 (For example, this blog previously reported on how we used our surveillance system to collect Google search and participatory public health data to track and predict flu outbreaks.)

 From the HealthMap data about the mumps outbreak, we were able to estimate the total number of cases that had occurred since August 2016.